How to Participate

 5. Receiving your New Jersey certification number

-A letter containing a New Jersey certification number will be mailed to the system owner once the project has received an inspection waiver letter or a passed inspection report, and once all requested paperwork has been submitted by the owner.
-This letter will be mailed 4-6 weeks from the date that the last of these items is satisfied, and will include instructions on how to register with the SREC Tracking System.
+A letter containing a New Jersey certification number will be issued to the system owner once the project has received an inspection waiver letter or a passed inspection report, and once all requested paperwork has been submitted by the owner.
+This letter will include instructions on how to register with the SREC Tracking System.

 6. Earning and trading your SRECs